 Flowers can be a huge part of any wedding, big or small.
 It's probably the one day of your life where you get to carry around a beautiful bouquet, have flowers in your hair and adorn practically every area around you with beautiful blooms.
 So why not make the most of it?
 But when it actually comes down to choosing a wedding florist - where on earth do you start?
 The vast majority of people, myself included, love fresh flowers, but have little idea of names and varieties, or what is in season and when.
-Given that the starting price for wedding flowers is around £1000, you need to think carefully about choosing your florist.
+Given that the starting price for wedding flowers is around £1000, you need to think carefully about choosing your wedding florist.

 Why Hire A Wedding Florist?

 Some couples will decide to do their own flowers.
 While this is (occasionally) a cheaper option, it is by no means an easy undertaking.
 Your florist will source, buy and collect the flowers you want - often this means ridiculously early trips to flower markets, negotiating with sellers, and having to make last-minute decisions on changing the blooms because certain flower heads haven't opened.
 You want your flowers to look as fresh as possible and to last as long as possible.
-Your florist will know the optimum time to put together your bouquet, buttonholes, and arrangements so that they look perfect for you.
+Your wedding florist will know the optimum time to put together your bouquet, buttonholes, and arrangements so that they look perfect for you.
 This often means working late into the night for a few days before the wedding.
 Creating beautiful floral arrangements takes a LOT of time.
 I really mean it - the work is time-consuming and fiddly.
 Cutting stems to size, wiring flowers, putting them into the display (whether it's a floral crown for a bridesmaid or a centerpiece for the top table) it takes much longer than you would think.
 Flowers are quite a bulky and delicate thing to transport.
-Your florist will deliver the bouquets and buttonholes to you on the morning of your wedding and will deliver the arrangements to your venue - usually in a specially fitted van - where the flowers stay fresh and safe.
-Not crumpled in a heap in the back of Auntie Lynda's car.
+Your wedding florist will deliver the bouquets and buttonholes to you on the morning of your wedding and will deliver the arrangements to your venue - usually in a specially fitted van - where the flowers stay fresh and safe.
 Florists also know where certain arrangements look best and they know not to place a display full of fragile petals next to a heater.
 They will also be able to help with any emergencies such as squashed buttonholes and often have reserve stems on board in case anything goes awry.

-How To Choose Your Florist
+How To Choose Your Wedding Florist

-Look at as many florists as you can - follow them on Instagram - this often gives you a great insight into how they work too.
-There are spectacularly talented florists all over the country creating beautiful work.
+Look at as many wedding florists as you can - follow them on Instagram - this often gives you a great insight into how they work too.
+There are spectacularly talented wedding florists all over the country creating beautiful work.
 Don't be fooled into thinking they are all big city dwellers.
 Have a look at our Rock My Wedding Recommended suppliers to find great florists all across the country.
-Create a shortlist of florists and meet with them all.
+Create a shortlist of wedding florists and meet with them.
 Show them your Pinterest boards, your dress, your venue etc. Share your vision with them.
 See how they respond, see what ideas they come up with and see whether you can work with them.
 Don't feel obligated to book them if it doesn't feel right.
 Make sure you look at lots of the florist's work, not just one wedding, to get an idea of their style.
 It's important to remember that, although the florist will be working to your brief, a florist is a creative person and will produce their best work when they are working within their style.
-Some people would choose a florist that has a very structured style, some may choose a florist with a more wildflower/boho approach, some may prefer a florist that makes the most wonderful classic bouquets.
-Have a think about the general style of your wedding and look for a florist that could share your vision.
+Some people would choose a wedding florist that has a very structured style, some may choose a florist with a more wildflower/boho approach, some may prefer a florist that makes the most wonderful classic bouquets.
+Have a think about the general style of your day and look for a wedding florist that could share your vision.

 How To Save Money On Your Flowers